huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Bywater
 - [ ] Tuchborough

-#### If you throw a coin into the Trevi Fountain, it’s supposed to guarantee your return to what country?
+#### If you throw a coin into the Trevi Fountain, it's supposed to guarantee your return to what country?

 - [ ] Spain
 - [x] Italy
 - [ ] France

-#### According to the saying, if you’re fast you “Run like the” what?
+#### According to the saying, if you're fast you "Run like the" what?

 - [ ] Goose
 - [x] Wind